-We’re glad to inform you that we’ve added three new rules to our powerful nOps rules engine.
-These three new rules will assist you in optimizing your AWS Lambda resources through continuous monitoring of your Lambda functions and environment variables.
-The nOps security dashboard will notify you if misconfigurations or violations of best practices are found.
+We’re glad to inform you that three new rules have been added to the rules engine to help you optimize your AWS Lambda resources through continuous monitoring of your Lambda functions and environment variables.
+The security dashboard will notify you if misconfigurations or violations of best practices are found.

 Lambda environment variables without encryption enabled